evonbit/bitcoin-native-systems/P2P Perpetual Distribution/01-p2p-perpetual-distribution.md

 Each block is validated against Bitcoin Core to determine whether it meets the collection’s supply condition (e.g. block’s bits field must contain "3b").
 When a block meets this condition, it authorizes the creation of one new asset.

-Validation occurs directly on-chain via recursive calls, and new supply becomes eligible after +4 confirmations to account for potential chain reorganizations.
+Validation is performed on-chain via recursive calls, and new supply becomes eligible after +4 confirmations to account for potential chain reorganizations.

 ---

-### 2. Allocation & Distribution
+### 2. Allocation
 When the creation of a new asset is authorized, the Distribution Engine selects an existing asset in the collection as the **authorized parent** for the new asset, using the Bitcoin block’s hash as a deterministic random seed.
 Only the holder of the authorized parent may inscribe the new asset; unauthorized inscriptions are automatically rejected from indexing.

 Mint rights: